You are responsible for making backups of personal data/files stored on the ThinkPad.

 or My Computer

-and double click your external drive or DVD drive.
+and double click your external drive.
 Once open, you should be able to view the folders and or files you have backed up.
 We recommend checking the size of the files to determine whether or not you have the correct items.

 Checking File Size